pschulz1/cockroachdb-vault-gcp/README.md

 ## Tunable Variables

-The following Terraform variables *must* be set in order to ensure functionality of the module
+The following Terraform variables *b*must*b* be set in order to ensure functionality of the module

 * project_id - GCP Project ID
 * crdb_version - Desired CockroachDB Version